cLweinrich/monkey-barrel-demultiplexer/README.md

 Although the resultant reads are multimeric amalgamations of various products, the information should still be perfectly salvageable since the constituent monomers with identifying barcodes are intact, albeit strung together like a chain of monkeys.

-Hence, I have written this script to search for and extract monomers with a valid barcode pairing within a larger sequence.
-Monomers can processed as usual.
+Hence, I have written this script to search for and extract monomers with a valid barcode pairing from within a larger sequence.
+Monomers can then be processed as usual.

 (As a sidenote, since the MinION is primarily designed for long read sequencing, *intentionally* joining shorter reads together might not be a bad idea.
 If one were to try this, I would imagine that *BEFORE* the A-tailing step, one would perform an additional ligation step to chain products together, *then* do A-tailing and finish up with a second ligation step to connect adapters.)